Overview

 Open the project directory in a terminal and execute:

-If you want to build debug binaries instead, you should specify the build type:
+If you want to build debug binaries instead, just use: ./felix <target>

 License

 All the code related to these programs is under public domain, you can do whatever you want with it.
-See the LICENSE file or unlicense.org more more information.
+See the LICENSE file or unlicense.org for more information.